wcharczuk/go-chart/README.md

 The v1.0 release has been tagged so things should be more or less stable, if something changes please log an issue.

+Master should now be on the v2.x codebase, which brings a couple new features and better handling of basics like axes labeling etc. Per usual, see `_examples` for more information.

 # Installation

 To install `chart` run the following: